zekrom-vale/ZekDex/wiki/data/types.md

 This dataset contains information about various Pokemon types.

+This data is organized according to the order of the newer games.

 ## Columns
   - types: (`factor`) The types of Pokemon.
 Possible types include `Grass`, `Fire`, `Water`, `Bug`, `Normal`, `Dark`, `Poison`, `Electric`, `Ground`, `Ice`, `Fairy`, `Steel`, `Fighting`, `Psychic`, `Rock`, `Ghost`, `Dragon`, `Flying`.